 - Everything in the Word document up to the first heading, except for the Table of Contents, becomes the document description.
 The document description is captured as an HTML-enabled attribute and can include tables, images, and so on. - Chapters are automatically captured based on Word headings. - All subheadings become subchapters until and unless they are later identified as requirements. - RM Import attempts to import the bodies of the chapters that are not identified as requirements into the description of the chapter.
 This helps ensure that all data from the Word document is captured. - Chapters do not need to contain any requirements. - You can import the requirements from the documents into one class or multiple classes.
-However, each chapter can contain requirements from only one class. - On the Dimensions RM server, a 32-bit edition of Microsoft Office 2010 SP1 or newer or Microsoft Office 2007 SP1 or newer must be installed to support Document Publishing, RM Import and RM Import Designer tools.
+However, each chapter can contain requirements from only one class. - On the Dimensions RM server, a supported 32-bit edition of Microsoft Office must be installed to support Document Publishing, RM Import and RM Import Designer tools.
 On the client, Word and Excel must be installed to support RM Import.
+For a list of supported Microsoft Office versions, see the platform matrix at http://nadownloads.microfocus.com/websync/Internap\Download.aspx?FilePath=/serena/platformmatrix/dimensionsrm/rtm 12.6.xlsx.